6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 ## Prologue

 This phase is about 20 years long and consists of me, growing up in the 90s, watching South Park and Galileo, and feeling like I don't fit in anywhere.
-One of the major things I remember is the confusion I've had, when I got insulted by being called _gay_ by classmates, but also random people on the street (and also a later girlfriend, which is... idk lol).
+One of the major things I remember is the confusion I've had, when classmates, but also random people on the street (and also a later girlfriend, which is... idk lol) tried to insult me by calling me _gay_.
 But what I even knew back then was that I didn't feel _gay_ at all.

 This conflict plays a major role in my life.